opennetworkinglab/onos/web/gui2/AngularMigration.md

 * In tsconfig.json this app is set to be compiled as ES6 (ES2015)
   * See this [Compatibility Table](http://kangax.github.io/compat-table/es6/) for supported browsers
   * All modern browsers are supported
+  * See https://webapplog.com/es6/ for a list of things that ES6 brings
 * Each item (Service, Component, Directive, Pipe or Module) gets its own file ending with this type e.g. function.service.ts
 * Each test file is the name of the item with .spec.ts e.g. function.service.spec.ts
 * Modules are used to group together services, components, directives etc